BellaMrx/WebDevelopment_Basics/README.md

 ---------------------------------------------------------------------------------------------------------------
  ## 11 - Use Javascript on the server side - Node.js

+   ### Basics
+   - Node.js is a runtime environment for JavaScript, thanks to which JavaScript can be executed outside of browsers.
+   - In addition to the runtime environment, Node.js provides various modules, with the help of which they can, for example, access the file system, implement web servers and much more.
+   - About the Node.js Package Manager (npm) can also install many other packages.
+   - npm also helps with the initialization of own packages.
+   - The meta information of a package like name, version number and dependencies are managed in the configuration file named package.json.
+   - Node.js provides many methods in a synchronous variant and an ansynchronous variant.
+As a rule, it is recommended to use the ansynchronous variant.
+   - The web framework express is one of the most popular web frameworks and facilitates the implementation of web servers.

   ### before you start please install Node.js, you can do that at https://nodejs.org/en/download
    - for macOS download the pkd file
    - for windows download the msi file